bonilab/malariaibm-MDA-2018WHOERG/README.md

 # Antimalarial Drug Resistance Simulation

-This repository contains the figuers output and source code for an individual-based simulation that was a part of the scientific publication titled "Antimalarial mass drug administration in large populations and the evolution of drug resistance" published in PLOS Global Public Health in July 2023.
+This repository contains the figures output and source code for an individual-based simulation that was a part of the scientific publication titled "Antimalarial mass drug administration in large populations and the evolution of drug resistance" published in PLOS Global Public Health in July 2023.
 This work was